f4iteightiz/ellipse_iso_perimeter/README.md

 Dependencies: BPEREL, HP-IL (for outputs logging into printer/screen), new function "PEREL7" (or other tbd).

-SCFPER1: calculus of several points of a modified shortened cycloid with a curve f(t) curve replacing the Bohr Magneton electron Adjustment constant * 1000 in (t^ae*1000 change into t^f(t)) for use in the PEREL7 function.
+SCFPER1: calculus of several points of a modified shortened cycloid with a curve f(t) curve replacing the Bohr Magneton electron Adjustment constant
+* 1000 in (t^ae*1000 change into t^f(t)) for use in the PEREL7 function.
 Based on the calculated points of this curve, a curve fitting was done and a good guess of a function was defined.
 See PEREL7.

+SCFPER3: calculus of several parameters of an elliptic approximation curve for diverse (b) factors of PEREL9 (see header in it).
+Dependencies: BPEREL, SOLVE from Sandmath.

 TPEREL: calculate the angle of the cosinus elliptique ("Ce") when its overall ellipse radius is given.
 See the explanation in the program file